 Our analyses also suggested some protective relationships for these youth, which may be particularly important to consider given their elevated risk for engaging in aggressive and disruptive behaviors.
-Although not a central focus of the current study, family racial socialization practices were significantly associated with all four school engagement and school disconnection outcome measures, confirming prior research that family communication about racial pride and racialized life experiences has an important function in students' developmental outcomes and wellbeing.
-Moreover, controlling for racial socialization and other covariates, we found protective and promotive school relationships in the school setting.
-We found that across all four outcome measures, teacher cultural responsiveness was associated with more school engagement and less school disconnection, suggesting a potential promotive effect consistent with research on cultural responsiveness; however, we did not find evidence of a protective effect of teacher cultural responsiveness (i.e., no significant attenuation of the association between perceived discrimination on any of the outcomes was found).
+Although not a central focus of the current study, family racial socialization practices were significantly associated with all 4 school engagement and school disconnection outcome measures, confirming prior research that family communication about racial pride and racialized life experiences has an important function in students' developmental outcomes and wellbeing.3 Moreover, controlling for racial socialization and other covariates, we found protective and promotive school relationships in the school setting.
+We found that across all 4 outcome measures, teacher cultural responsiveness was associated with more school engagement and less school disconnection, suggesting a potential promotive effect consistent with research on cultural responsiveness32; however, we did not find evidence of a protective effect of teacher cultural responsiveness (ie, no significant attenuation of the association between perceived discrimination on any of the outcomes was found).

-On the other hand, no promotive associations of school police caring were found on any of the outcomes, aligned with prior research showing the lack of an association between school police and student behaviors, 40 but inconsistent with prior research showing school police presence was linked to lower levels of school connectedness.
-41 However, school police caring did attenuate the association between perceived discrimination and negative school attitudes, suggesting that relationships with school police, when perceived as positive by students, may play an important role in mitigating the negative effects of perceived discrimination on school disconnection.
-This finding is timely to consider in light of national protests following the murder of George Floyd in summer 2020, which have prompted shifts in national dialogue on the topic of investment in policing, including policing in schools.
-58 Some school districts, under increased pressure to defund the police, have terminated school resource officer contracts and divested in policing in schools.59 These decisions are well-justified, as research suggests that presence of police in schools increases likelihood of student arrest for minor offenses (i.e., disorderly conduct),60 which can set youth on harmful trajectories consistent with concerns about the criminalization of student conduct in the classroom and the school to prison pipeline.61
+On the other hand, no promotive associations of school police caring were found on any of the outcomes, aligned with prior research showing the lack of an association between school police and student behaviors, 40 but inconsistent with prior research showing school police presence was linked to lower levels of school connectedness.41 However. school police caring did attenuate the association between perceived discrimination and negative school attitudes, suggesting that relationships with school police, when perceived as positive by students, may play a role in mitigating the negative effects of perceived discrimination on school disconnection.
+This finding is timely to consider in light of national protests following the murder of George Floyd in summer 2020, which have prompted shifts in the national dialogue on the topic of investment in policing, including policing in schools.58 Some school districts, under increased pressure to defund the police, have terminated school resource officer contracts and divested in policing in schools.59 These decisions are well-justified, as research suggests that the presence of police in schools increases likelihood of student arrest for minor offenses (ie, disorderly conduct) and exclusionary discipline, 60,69 which can set youth on harmful trajectories consistent with concerns about the criminalization of student conduct in the classroom and the school to prison pipeline.61

-However, it is also important to consider that some statewide studies of high school student perceptions of school police in Maryland and Virginia suggest that both students of color, including Black youth, and White students alike find the presence of school police officers reassuring and associate police presence with a sense of safety and support. ^{42,62} In one study, this pattern differed by race, whereby the frequency of students disagreeing that school police made them feel safer was higher among Black students than White students.
-62 The other study also showed a reduced association of officer presence with Black students' perceptions of school safety relative to White students, though the latter finding was marginal.
-42 Given these considerations, the current study's findings require careful interpretation in context.
+It is also important to consider that some statewide studies of high school student perceptions of school police in Maryland and Virginia suggest that students find the presence of school police officers reassuring and associate police presence with a sense of safety and support.
+42,62 However, in one study, this pattern differed by race, whereby the frequency of students disagreeing that school police made them feel safer was higher among black students than white students.
+The other study also showed a reduced association of officer presence with black students' perceptions of school safety relative to white students, though the latter finding was marginal.
+We Given these considerations, the current study's findings require careful interpretation in context.